krivard/codalab-worksheets-wiki/Dev:-Getting-Started-on-UNIX-based-Systems.md

 #### Ubuntu Linux 13.04+

 Assuming a fresh Ubuntu install the following commands should get you started.
 Environment variables are used to control settings for a flexible build process.
-The build script will accept an environment variable, CONFIG_MODULE_PATH, to a location of an installable python source package which will get installed and be used as the settings module, which is specifically specified with DJANGO_SETTINGS_MODULE:
+The build script will accept an environment variable, CONFIG_MODULE_PATH, to a location of an installable python source package which will get installed and be used as the settings module, which is specifically specified with DJANGO_SETTINGS_MODULE.

 1. Checkout the CodaLab code from GitHub.
 ```
 git clone https://github.com/codalab/codalab.git
 ```

 1. Install virtualenv.
 ```
 pip install virtualenv
 ```

 1. Activate the virtual environment.
 ```
 cd codalab